grpc/proposal/A89-xds-cluster-metric-label.md

 aggregate clusters, and cluster specifier plugins mean different clusters (and thus potentially different services or service versions) would comingle metrics unless the selected cluster is added as a label.
-It can also be helpful to know the selected cluster to confirm that deterministic routing like path matching is behaving as expected.
+It can also be helpful to know the selected cluster to confirm that deterministic routing, like path matching, is behaving as expected.

 ### Related Proposals:
 * [gRFC A78: gRPC OTel Metrics for WRR, Pick First, and XdsClient][gRFC A78]